RayMarquina/dbt_project/CONTRIBUTING.md

 Getting the `dbt` integration tests set up in your local environment will be very helpful as you start to make changes to your local version of `dbt`.
 The section that follows outlines some helpful tips for setting up the test environment.

 Since `dbt` works with a number of different databases, you will need to supply credentials for one or more of these databases in your test environment.
 Most organizations don't have access to each of a BigQuery, Redshift, Snowflake, and Postgres database, so it's likely that you will be unable to run every integration test locally.
-Fortunately, Fishtown Analytics provides a CI environment with access to sandboxed Redshift, Snowflake, BigQuery, and Postgres databases.
+Fortunately, dbt Labs provides a CI environment with access to sandboxed Redshift, Snowflake, BigQuery, and Postgres databases.
 See the section on [_Submitting a Pull Request_](#submitting-a-pull-request) below for more information on this CI setup.

 ### Initial setup